-3. Payment Methodology: Pay APM Entities with a payment methodology designed to achieve the goals of the PFPM criteria.
+Scope: Aim to either directly address an issue in payment policy that broadens and expands the Centers for Medicare & Medicaid Services (CMS) APM portfolio or include APM Entities whose opportunities to participate in APMs have been limited.
+Quality and Cost: [PFPMs] are anticipated to improve health care quality at no additional cost, maintain health care quality while decreasing cost, o both improve health care quality and decrease cost.
+Payment Methodology: Pay APM Entities with a payment methodology designed to achieve the goals of the PFPM criteria.
 Addresses in detail through this methodology how Medicare and other payers, if applicable, pay APM Entities, how the payment methodology differs from current payment methodologies, and why the PFPM cannot be tested under current payment methodologies.
 Value over Volume: Provide incentives to practitioners to deliver high-quality health care.
-5. Flexibility: Provide the flexibility needed for practitioners to deliver high-quality health care.
-Ability to Be Evaluated: Have evaluable goals for quality of care, and any other goals of the PFPM.
-7. Integration and Care Coordination: Encourage greater integration and care coordination among practitioners and across settings where multiple practitioners or settings are relevant to delivering care to the population treated under the PFPM.
-Patient Choice: Encourage greater attention to the health of the population served while also supporting the unique needs and preferences of individual patients.
-9. Patient Safety: Aim to maintain or improve standards of patient safety.
+Flexibility: Provide the flexibility needed for practitioners to deliver high-quality health care.
+6. Ability to Be Evaluated: Have evaluable goals for quality of care, and any other goals of the PFPM.
+Integration and Care Coordination: Encourage greater integration and care coordination among practitioners and across settings where multiple practitioners or settings are relevant to delivering care to the population treated under the PFPM.
+8. Patient Choice: Encourage greater attention to the health of the population served while also supporting the unique needs and preferences of individual patients.
+Patient Safety: Aim to maintain or improve standards of patient safety.
 Health Information Technology: Encourage use of health information technology to inform care.